 Facts you should know about the type 1 diabetes diet

-- In Type 1 diabetes the pancreas can do longer release insulin.
+- In type 1 diabetes, the pancreas can no longer release insulin.
 The high blood sugar that results can lead to complications such as kidney, nerve, and eye damage, and cardiovascular disease.

-- Glycemic index and glycemic load are scientific terms used to measure he impact of a food on blood sugar.
-Foods with low glycemic load (index) raise blood sugar modestly, and thus are better choices for people with diabetes.
+- Glycemic index and glycemic load are scientific terms used to measure the impact of food on blood sugar.
+Foods with low glycemic load (index) raise blood sugar modestly and thus are better choices for people with diabetes.